glossary

 • nervous system attunement

 Attunement is noticing what's happening to your body under stress.
 Simply put: you can't think your body out of nervous system activation.
+(Tony Robbins agrees, he just calls it using your body for "state change")

 Attunement is the process of feeling what's going on and somatic or other practices to work with your body.
 Not ignoring it, or using your mind to try to force it to calm down.